PepkorIT/beach-day/docs/getting-started/step3.md

 > Under the hood, beach-day uses the [request](https://github.com/request/request) framework

 Beach-day provides a set of config & utilities to help write tests with very little code and make assertions on the data returned a breeze.
-You do this using two of the beach-day clases:
+You do this using two of the beach-day classes:
 - `CallConfig`
 - `RequestRunner`